Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Create a new SQL view.'
-This is a specific verb (create) and resource (view), clearly differentiating it from sibling tools like drop_view, update_view, and rename_view.
+The description clearly states 'Create a new SQL view.' as the first line, specifying the verb (create) and resource (SQL view).
+This distinguishes it from sibling tools like drop_view, update_view, or read_view.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.